MicrosoftDocs/power-platform/power-virtual-agents/advanced-ai-features.md

 You can sort the list by its similarity score, topic name, or number of trigger phrase overlaps.

-If you click on an item in the list, the **Topic overlap details** pane will open.
+If you click an item in the list, the **Topic overlap details** pane will open.

 :::image type="content" source="media/advanced-ai-features/topic-overlap-details.png" alt-text="Screenshot of the Topic overlap details pane showing overlaps related to Microsoft 365 language topics.":::